pepkit/divcfg/README.md

 ### Writing a new template

+If none of the existing templates fit what you need, you can write your own!
 The variables specified in these template files (like `{LOGFILE}` or `{CORES}`) are replaced by looper when it creates a job script.
 It populates the variables with information from a few different sources:

 - {JOBNAME} -- automatically produced by looper using the `sample_name` and the pipeline name.
 - {LOGFILE} -- automatically produced by looper using the `sample_name` and the pipeline name.